CWDE615/TI84_Games_and_Programs/Utility/R/README.md

 Theta| the total sum of the squared Y values from the paired data W| The total sum of multiplied corressponding X and Y values.
 R| The result of calculations to obtain the correlation coefficient.
-Squared to make the soefficient of determination List 1| One of the lists on which the program runs 2 Var Stats to calculate R and R^2 List 2| One of the lists on which the program runs 2 Var Stats to calculate R and R^2
+Squared to make the soefficient of determination List R1| One of the lists on which the program runs 2 Var Stats to calculate R and R^2.
+This list does not come preinstalled on TI calculators but will be created and initialized on your machine when you first run the program and chose to calculate R from data.
+List R2| One of the lists on which the program runs 2 Var Stats to calculate R and R^2.
+This list does not come preinstalled on TI calculators but will be created and initialized on your machine when you first run the program and chose to calculate R from data.